Inspired for an Adventure? Check out Beef Stroganoff - Pouch and Beef Stew - Pouch

 Add up to five columns

-Yet many of us also spend an awful lot of time (maybe more than we’d like) in a car, and it can be all too easy to neglect preparing that vehicle for contingencies.
-Whether you’re commuting to work or venturing onto scenic backroads for adventuring purposes, you need to be just as prepared for disruptions and all-out crises on the road as you are back at the domicile.
+Yet many of us also spend a lot of time (maybe more than we’d like) in a car and forget to prepare our vehicle for contingencies.
+Whether you’re commuting to work or venturing onto scenic backroads for adventuring purposes, you need to be just as prepared for disruptions and all-out crises on the road as you are back at your home.

-Sure, you might be stuck in your rig when a terrifying wildfire or sudden temblor commands the vicinity.
-But vehicular and recreational mishaps don’t have to be so dramatic and large-scale: All it takes is getting mired in the mud or snow, lost on a confusing maze of logging tracks, or simply waylaid by a flat tire, dead battery, oil leak, or malfunctioning electronics.
-Or maybe you’re just way later down from the summit or climbing pitch or sunset vantage than you expected, overtaken by an unseasonable snowstorm, or facing a washed-out or blowdown-blocked road on your drive out.
+Sure, you might find yourself stuck in your rig during a terrifying wildfire or unexpected earthquake.
+But vehicular and recreational mishaps don’t have to be so dramatic and large-scale.
+Sometimes, it’s getting bogged down in mud or snow, lost in a maze of logging roads, or held up by a flat tire, dead battery, oil leak, or malfunctioning electronics.
+Maybe your hike or climb kept you out later than planned, leaving you to face an unseasonable snowstorm or a blocked road on your drive back.

-Suffice it to say, you ought to be prepared to revive your wheels as best you can or weather a few days therein if need be.
-An emergency car kit is as critical as a home, workplace, or backpack one.
+No matter the reason, you ought to be prepared to revive your wheels as best you can or weather a few days therein if need be.
+A car emergency kit is as critical as one for your home, workplace, or backpack.
 Let’s dig into some of the basics of this on-the-go safety net!

-What to put in a car emergency kit depends to some extent on where you’re going, what you’re doing, and what the season is.
-An everyday drive to work a few miles from home in the height of summer is a bit different than a winter expedition into snowbound backcountry—that’s stating the obvious.
-In other words, context matters.
+The emergency supplies you keep in your car depend to some extent on where you’re going, what you’re doing, and what the season is.
+An everyday drive to work during summer is a bit different than a road trip into the snowbound backcountry.
+But, no matter the journey, your car should be stocked with essentials to handle both routine mishaps and extreme situations.

 If you’re hardcore into the outdoors—and we know that describes a good portion of our Mountain House community—there are certainly other items you might want to include in your DIY car emergency kit.

-Those include everything from a winch and towrope to get unstuck (or get others unstuck)—which, truthfully, is a good idea for any driver to have at the ready—to specialized bike, ski, climbing, and backpacking repair kits.
+Additional items to consider include everything from a winch, towrope (which, truthfully, is a good idea for any driver to have at the ready), and traction boards to get unstuck (or get others unstuck) to specialized bike, ski, climbing, and backpacking repair kits.

-Who needs an emergency car kit?
-Well, anybody who drives a car!
+Anybody who drives a car should be prepared with an emergency kit!
 And you should have such a kit assembled for each of your vehicles.

 Again, context matters: Somebody steering into truly back-of-beyond country is likely going to want what essentially amounts to a stripped-down mobile garage in their vehicle, while those doing most of their driving in a city or town may not need to be quite so self-reliant.